LucasFaustman/Coding-Challenges/README.md

 # Coding Challenges
-A repository filled with Codewars challenges.
-Completed 100+ katas(challenges) and push 7 solutions a week.
+A repository filled with Coding challenges.
+Completed 100+ challenges and push 7 solutions a week.

 **Link to profile:** https://www.codewars.com/users/LucasFaustman